Series Classes

 -

-Practice time is $10/hour between weeks 1 and 4 to cover the cost of clay, reclaim labor, and studio time.
+Practice time is $10/hour between weeks 1 and 4 to cover the cost of clay reclaim, labor, additional firings and studio time.

 -